Aloft Hotels: Locations

 Since its first hotel opened in 2008, the Aloft brand has grown rapidly.
 The hotel originally started in North America and expanded to include international locations.
 According to the Aloft website, in the United States there are current locations in 27 states.
-There are also open locations in Australia, Belgium, Canada, China, Colombia, Costa Rica, England, Germany, India, Malaysia, Mexico, Panama, Paraguay, Saudi Arabia, South Korea, Taiwan, Thailand, Turkey, United Arab Emirates, Uruguay, and Nepal.
+There are also open locations in Australia, Belgium, Canada, China, Colombia, Costa Rica, England, Germany, India, Malaysia, Mexico, Panama, Paraguay, Saudi Arabia, Singapore, South Korea, Taiwan, Thailand, Turkey, United Arab Emirates, Uruguay, and Nepal.